Frequently Asked questions

 What is Digital TV?

-Digital television offers improved quality pictures and sound, many more channels than the 5 terrestrial ones (over 100 TV and radio channels), digital teletext, programming guides and interactive services.
+Digital television offers improved quality pictures and sound, many more channels than the 5 terrestrial ones (over 100 TV and radio channels), programming guides and interactive services.
 There are no contracts or monthly charges.
 High quality equipment and installation has never been more important to ensure you get the most from your TV.
 To receive the full benefit of digital programming, you need a fully functioning TV aerial and either a television with integrated Freeview (you will find this in nearly all new TVs now) or connect a Freeview receiver box to your old television set.

 Can I get Digital TV?

 Digital TV signals are now exclusively transmitted in the UK.
 In strong signal areas you may still receive digital channels directly through your old analogue TV aerial.
 However, if you are getting picture break-up or not picking up all of the channels available, you may require an upgraded modern aerial.

 Firstly the term "digital aerial" is a bit of a myth, since as already mentioned, in some areas, analogue aerials can still be used to pick up digital signals.
 A more accurate description is simply a modern, updated aerial that is designed to get the best signal possible, using up to date technology such as 4G filters, etc to prevent interference.

 We find that for the vast majority of jobs, our Log Periodic aerials that we use are more than capable of transmitting all of the channels at a high quality signal.
 It is a very common misconception to buy the biggest, most expensive aerial to get the most channels.
 This is not only untrue and a waste of money, but can actually cause interference and prevent a decent picture.

 Can I get the Freeview HD (high definition) channels?